osherjacobs/LabWork_Findings/vector_curpipe_nxc.md

 - No WDAC or AppLocker in place
 - No Credential Guard or PPL enabled
 - Evaluation build — not a production image
-- `SubmitSamplesConsent: 0` — auto-submission suppressed, extending verdict cache window beyond what a production environment with auto-submit would exhibit
+- `SubmitSamplesConsent: 0` on this host — automatic sample submission disabled, replaced by user prompt.
+This is non-default; standard Defender installations default to `1` (safe samples auto-submitted).
+This extended the verdict cache window beyond what a default or enterprise-managed configuration would exhibit.
 - Default Defender configuration; Tamper Protection at system default; no ASR rule tuning beyond documented settings

 ---

+*Target: Windows Server 2019 Build 17763 — lab2019.local PDC*
+*Defender AV: 1.451.93.0 / Engine: 1.1.26040.8*
+*Test date: 25 May 2026*
+*Methodology: Operational assumption analysis — trust assumptions as attack surfaces*

 SCREENSHOTS:

 <img width="1910" height="1051" alt="attack" src="https://github.com/user-attachments/assets/f0d89074-16fa-411c-b1fb-ae612c3d303c" />